Destination Moon (film): Director

 Irving Pichel began his Hollywood career as an actor during the 1920s and early 1930s, in such films as Dracula's Daughter and The Story of Temple Drake.
 He began directing in 1932; Destination Moon was his 30th film.
 Pichel was blacklisted after he was subpoenaed by the House Un-American Activities Committee in 1947, despite having never been called to testify.
 He directed five more films after Destination Moon before his death in 1954.

 Woody Woodpecker

-George Pal and Walter Lantz, who created the cartoon character Woody Woodpecker, had been close friends ever since Pal left Europe and arrived in Hollywood.
+George Pal and Walter Lantz, the latter of whom created the cartoon character Woody Woodpecker, had been close friends ever since Pal left Europe and arrived in Hollywood.
 Out of friendship and for good luck, Pal always tried to include Woody in all his films.
 (On the commentary track of the Special Collector's DVD Edition of George Pal's science fiction film The War of the Worlds (1953), actors Ann Robinson and Gene Barry point out that Woody can be seen in a tree top, center screen, near the beginning of their film.)